Dirty deals done dirt cheap: why the PM needs to clean house in NSW

 It was late in 1988 when the man known as the Senator for Kneecaps arrived in Melbourne to collect.
-The "collect" was several envelopes crammed with tens of thousands of dollars which was being secretly handed over by an executive from one of the largest transport businesses in the country.

 Picking up the cash was Hawke government minister Graham Richardson, who had arrived in Canberra several years earlier riding a wave of ascendancy on his "whatever it takes" reputation, which had rendered the NSW Right wing of the party the most powerful Labor enclave in the country.